 It helps me to thoroughly empty both breasts at the same time, such a time

-There are a lot of dual breast pumps in the market, but my favorite is Spectra S1 double electric breast pump
+There are a lot of dual breast pumps in the market, but my favorite is Spectra S1 and Super Genie breast pumps

 I'm totally in love with this heavy-duty breast pump.
-It is soo comfortable pumping with Spectra S1, and it's pretty effective in emptying your breast.
+They have a lot more flexible pump settings compared to other breast pumps.
+Not only that, they are soo comfortable pumping with these two pumps, and it's pretty effective in emptying your breast.

-PS: if you are not a fan of bulky pump, here are some other alternatives:
+PS: if you are not a fan of bigger pump, here are some other alternatives:

 - Travel-friendly and affordable: Spectra 9+ (full review here)